PopulateTools/populate.tools/_careers/rails-developer.md

 ## The job

-We are searching for a backend developer with experience in modern MVC frameworks.
-We are a Ruby On Rails shop, but we'll train you if you don't have experience with Rails and are willing to learn it ([After 17 years, we keep thinking that Rails is a great option](https://twitter.com/furilo/status/1435211488331923462)).

-Gobierto Contracts is a relatively young Ruby On Rails project, so you'll be a key contributor to shape the basis of the code and will take ownership of the project.
+Gobierto Contracts is a relatively young RoR project, so you'll be a key contributor to shape the basis of the code and will take ownership of the project.
 One of Gobierto Contracts' parts is a global search engine of tenders and contracts extracted from public sources.
 On top of this we are applying machine learning magic to do predictions, entity extraction from PDFs, and many other fun things.

 You'll also be contributing from time to time to Gobierto Transparency, our open source solution for setting transparency and accountability initiatives.